Mymaqn/docker-gcc/README.md

 3) Having the option to add extra installation commands to the setup process to install any extra needed libraries
 4) Support for non-debian based docker images
 5) A way to make sure the user that compiles the file has full access to it after it comes out of the docker container.
 It's annoying if you want to delete it, it asks you if you're sure as it's "write-protected"
+6) Finding a way to port the current argument reading into argparse without the tool becoming a nuisance to use (there should never be a command before your gcc arguments)